Annual Technical Report 2005 on Patent Information Activities submitted by Austria (SCIT/ATR/PI/2005/AT)

-External seminars are frequently organized together with partners, like the Institute for Promotion of Trade and Industry (WIFI), technology transfer centers, universities, other authorities, inventor’s federation or the bar association.
+External seminars are frequently organized together with partners, like the Chamber of commerce (WKÖ), Institute for Promotion of Trade and Industry (WIFI), Austria wirtschaftsservice (AWS), Forschungsförderungsgesellschaft (FFG), technology transfer centers, universities, other authorities, inventor’s federation or the bar association.
 The cooperation with partners frequently improves the contacts with the target groups using the existing communication structure.
 Seminars take place also in cooperation with other patent offices.

-In order to expand these demanded training course activities additionally two seminar series were started in the Austrian Patent Office in 2001, which are organized by the Austrian Patent Office/Service and Information Sector.
-As a result of the interest, these seminar series were continued in 2003 and 2004.
+In order to expand these demanded training course activities additionally two seminar series were started in the Austrian Patent Office in 2001, which are organized by the Austrian Patent Office/serv.ip (Service and Information Sector.)
+As a result of the interest, these seminar series were continued in 2005.
 One of said seminar series concerns an overview of the industrial property rights.
-The second seminar series deals with special topics, e.g., software protection, biotechnology, etc., and is arranged under consultation of external experts in the respective area.
+The second seminar series deals with special topics, e.g., software protection, biotechnology, national, community and international trademarks etc., and is arranged under consultation of external experts in the respective area.

 A further important information platform, in particular for professionals, who are potential clients of the patent office, but did not yet contact the office due to a lack of basic information, are domestic and international trade fairs.
-The Austrian Patent Office was represented in the year 2004 in seven fairs.
+The Austrian Patent Office was represented in the year 2005 in four fairs.

 Summarising the activity in this field: